glennjones/microformat-shiv/README.md

 #### Available options
 * document - (DOM element) a reference to a document - default is the current browser document.
 * node - (DOM element) a reference to an element to be used as the root to parse from - default is the current browser document
-* filters - (array) an array of formats to filter the output by i.e. ['h-card','h-geo'] - default is empty which displays all formats
-* version1 - (boolean) whether the output should contain version 1 microformats - default is true
-* rel - (boolean) whether the output should contain rel=* - default is true
-* children - (boolean) whether the output should contain children - default is true
-* childrenRel - (boolean) whether the output should contain child rel=* microformats - default is false
 * textFormat - (string) plain text output style 'normalised' or 'whitespace' default is 'normalised'